molgenis/TIMID/README.md

 This repository should make it possible to refresh the data on the [TIMID](https://timid.molgeniscloud.org) server.
 Refreshing the data contains several steps:
 - Step 1: Preprocessing the raw data files (upload them to Molgenis) by using the script preprocess_raw_data.sh;
 - Step 2: Combining the raw data in Molgenis with the Python script: ProcessData.py.
-This script also needs to be run locally as a file is created which should be uploaded manually.
+This script also needs run locally as a file with sample information is created which has to be uploaded manually.
+This is because there is information from sys_FileMeta in it and the add function within the Molgenis Py-client can not handle this properly (yet).

 ## Step 1: Preprocessing the raw data files
 - Download the preprocessing_raw_data.sh file;